storynory/relaxivity/pages/subscribe.md

     alt: creation of the universe
 ---

 [Our RSS Feed](https://relaxivity.app/posts/podfeed.rss)

-You can catch our latest episodes on all good podcast apps including the following:
+You can catch our latest episodes in all good podcast apps including the following:

 [Apple Podcasts](https://podcasts.apple.com/gb/podcast/relaxivity/id1587506734)